BrenekH/kotlin-for-frc/README.md

 ## Known Issues

 * Any existing code in the project gets deleted when converting to a Kotlin project
   * This will never be fixed because Kotlin for FRC's conversion tool is meant to be used on a fresh project, not one already worked in.
-If you need a tool to convert Java code to Kotlin code, try [try.kotlinlang.org](https://try.kotlinlang.org)'s Convert from Java feature.

 ## Contributing